NicholasSpringer/thunder-ctf/README.md

 # Thunder CTF
 Thunder CTF is a computer security CTF that teaches players about Google Cloud Platform security.
-To get more information or the play the CTF, visit to the website: [thunder-ctf.cloud](https://thunder-ctf.cloud)
+To get more information or the play the CTF, visit the website: [thunder-ctf.cloud](https://thunder-ctf.cloud)

 ### Level Development
 Thunder CTF was built to be extensible, and we encourage players to make their own levels.